Compliance

 Can it automate internal tools?

 Yes.
-Because these tools use computer vision (recording the screen) rather than public APIs, they can document controls inside proprietary admin panels, legacy software, or on-premise tools.
+Because the capture engine works at the browser level rather than through public APIs, Vera can document controls inside proprietary admin panels, legacy software, and internal dashboards.

 Is the data secure?